-• Number of snapshots - the number of snapshots to be taken when the event occurs.
+- Number of snapshots the number of snapshots to be taken when the event occurs.
 The maximum amount of snapshots that can be stored on the SRC is 10.
 If you set it for a number greater than 10 and the storage location is on the SRC, after the 10th snapshot is taken and stored, the oldest snapshots are overwritten.
-Storing snapshots on a remote server does not have such a limitation.

-- Time before first snapshot the amount of time in seconds between when the event is triggered and the webcam begins taking snapshots. - Time between snapshots the amount of time in seconds between when each snapshot is taken. - Folder names of the folders that will be automatically created to store webcam snapshots after the recording action is triggered by the rule you will configure.
+Storing snapshots on a remote - Time before first snapshot the amount of time in seconds between when the event is triggered and the webcam begins taking snapshots. - Time between snapshots the amount of time in seconds between when each snapshot is taken. - Folder names of the folders that will be automatically created to store webcam snapshots after the recording action is triggered by the rule you will configure.